gautambaghel/terraform-aws-ai-debugger/README.md

 <!-- BEGIN_TF_DOCS -->
 # terraform-aws-ai-debugger

-Use this module to develop HCP Terraform AI debugger and deploy it in AWS.
+The AI debugger for Terraform is a solution designed to address runtime issues, enhancing the identification and resolution of challenges in deploying infrastructure through Terraform.
+It leverages AWS and HCP Terraform to optimize the remediation process.

 ![Demo](./images/aws-ai-debugger-demo.gif)

 ## Architecture

+The diagram below shows the Terraform AI debugger components leveraging low cost serverless AWS resources.

 ![Diagram](./images/ai-debugger.png)

+Resources created in AWS are:

+* Bedrock - Anthropic Claude 3 sonnet
+* Lambda Functions - request, fulfillment, call back, edge (optional)
+* Step functions
+* Secrets Manager
+* Eventbridge
+* Cloudfront
+* WAFv2 (optional)

 ## Prerequisites

 To use this module you need have the following:

-1. AWS account and credentials
+1. AWS account and credentials with Bedrock - Anthropic Claude enabled
 1. HCP Terraform account

 ## Usage